MisterCoffey/MisterCoffey.github.io/_posts/2017-09-25-OpinionMining.md

 (*Word cloud of the Luckiest Man speech.
 Heavy use of rhetorical devices of epistrophe and anaphora make it the word cloud difficult to interpret*)

-In a previous [post](https://mistercoffey.github.io/Kickster/), I reported my progress at building an algorithm predicting the probability of success on Kickstarter.
-I was able to build a model that had 68 percent accuracy on a test set.
-I also attempted to successfully predict the probability of success with two live Kickstarter campaigns: *[Love Found]*(https://www.kickstarter.com/projects/makehistory/lovefound-by-jon-rua) and *[Renegade Repos]*(https://www.kickstarter.com/projects/1707992326/renegade-repos-web-show?ref=nav_search).

-Vader analysis does a better job than a word cloud of discerning Gehrig’s mood.
+VADER analysis does a better job than a word cloud of discerning Gehrig’s mood.
 It tells us that the *Luckiest Man* speech has negative emotions, but these emotions are outweighed by the positive emotions.
 The compound meaning is actually very positive.

 ![LouCloud](../images/Gehrig/gehrigvader.png)